Find a Law Firm

 How does my firm apply to be on the Suffolk Building Society Conveyancing Panel?
 How can my firm be reinstated onto the Suffolk Building Society Conveyancing Panel?Find an Approved Solicitor on the Suffolk Building Society Conveyancing Panel

-We were going to get a DIP from Suffolk Building Society this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).Do the Suffolk Building Society recommend a solicitor on the Suffolk Building Society conveyancing panel, or is it better to go independently
+We expect to receive a DIP from Suffolk Building Society this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).Do the Suffolk Building Society recommend a solicitor on the Suffolk Building Society conveyancing panel, or is it better to go independently

 You will need to appoint solicitors independently although you'll need to choose one on the Suffolk Building Society conveyancing panel.
 The solicitor represents both you and the Suffolk Building Society through the process.